ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

 For example, if the provided CIDR is 10.0.0.0/24, it will probe the IP's subnet mask for ONVIF compliant devices using soap commands, directly connecting to each address.
 It then returns any devices it finds and adds them to the device service using the protocol information from the probes.

- This method is going to be slower than WS-Discovery, becuase it has to make individual connections.
-However, it can reach a much wider Set of networks and devices than WS-Discovery.
+This method is going to be slower and more network-intensive than multicast WS-Discovery, becuase it has to make individual connections.
+However, it can reach a much wider set of networks and works better behind NATs (such as docker networks).

 ## Adding the Devices to EdgeX